The 8 triangle matchstick puzzle

 Any more solutions?

-The situation is shown below.
+The situation is shown.

 First removal of a satisfies the stringent specification of stick that can be removed, but not the second stick c.
 The second stick removal creates a double-check-marked hanging stick and results in no solution.

-In the process, number of triangles also reduced by 2 (as triangle A and C are destroyed by removal of stick a and stick c), but the single hanging stick made this combination of stick removal invalid.
+The number of triangles also reduced by 2 (as triangle A and C are destroyed by removal of stick a and stick c), but the single hanging stick made this combination of stick removal invalid.

 You may express this situation in a more compact form as,